Elinor Florence, Author

 STAR WEEKLY AT WAR

 Here’s a classic image of a caring nurse and a dashing wounded soldier on the cover of the August 23, 1941 issue.
-The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
+The Star Weekly was a Canadian newsmagazine.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
-To see all my covers, click Star Weekly at War.
+See all my covers here: Star Weekly at War.

-To read about the illustrator who created the image, click Elizabeth Cutler.
+Read about the illustrator who created the image here: Elizabeth Cutler.